Hutchinsonj1/PRODUCTION1/README.md

 HOW TO RUN THESE APPS:

 English Thesaurus:
-    Clone this git repo to your favorite text-editor on your computer, save it in a New Folder Open the repo you just cloned in your text-editor
+    Clone this git repo to your favorite text-editor on your computer, save it in a New Folder.
+    Open the repo you just cloned in your text-editor

     Run the English_Thesaurus.py file!